rscastro/richardwebsite/README.md

 The build is minified and the filenames include the hashes.<br>
 Your app is ready to be deployed!

+## Analytics

+The analytics software used on the website is Google Analytics.
+As of 12/15/16, the only event being tracked are pageviews, which are tracked for every route change.
+Any additions to analytics should be added to 'src/u-Analytics' and used as helper functions throughout components.

 ## Displaying Lint Output in the Editor